xiix0/scam/README.md

-You will pay for your sins.
-If you have already paid, please disregard this message.
+Truth will out this morning.
+(Which may really mess things up.)